ngs-lang/ngs/readme.md

 ### Using Homebrew

 	brew install ngs
-	ngs -pi 'sum(0..10)'

 ### Using Snap

 	sudo snap install ngs
-	ngs -pi 'sum(0..10)'

 ### Using Docker

+Docker repository is at https://hub.docker.com/r/ngslang/ngs/

 	docker run -it --rm ngslang/ngs

-	# Use NGS inside the container
-	ngs -pi 'sum(0..10)'

 ### Using GitHub Action

-Add to your Github Action the following line (make sure to release the version as required)
+Add to your Github Action the following (make sure to release the version as required)

 ```
 steps: